gcanti/fp-ts/docs/modules/ReaderAsyncResult.ts.md

 ## asks

-Projects a value from the global context in a `ReaderEither`.
+Projects a value from the global context in a `ReaderResult`.

 **Signature**